Punyakoti

 Punyakoti is an adaptation of a picture book for children written by Ravishankar, was produced through crowdsourcing and it is the first Sanskrit animated film.
-The film got certificate from Central Board of Film Certification on 18 March 2020, but its theatrical release was halted due to Corona pandemic.
+The film got certified from Central Board of Film Certification on 18 March 2020, but its theatrical release was halted due to Corona pandemic.
 Finally Samskrita Bharati premiered the film through online streaming platform Vimeo on 25 March 2020 and Netflix added the film to its platform on 31 March 2020.

 Summary

-Punyakoti is based on a famous folksong in Karnataka written by in the Kannada language about a cow that speaks the truth at all times.
-The story depicts man-animal conflict in a form that is both entertaining and informative.
-The movie carries the message of honesty and living in harmony with nature.
+Punyakoti is based on a Kannada language folksong in Karnataka, whose original source is the eighteenth chapter of Srishtikhand of Padma Purana, about a cow that speaks the truth at all times.
 The story is set in Karunadu, a village along the banks of Kaveri during the Vedic period.
-The original source of the folk-song is the eighteenth chapter of Srishtikhand of Padma Purana.